Your browser version is outdated. We recommend that you update your browser to the latest version.

 Annual and Study Leave, Swaps, etc

+Dr Deb-Barman is the COTE Resident Doctor Rota Coordinator and can be contacted at COCH.coterota@nhs.net for leave/sickness/rota-related issues (please do not use his personal email address for these queries).
+He signs off the annual leave and swap of on-call forms.
 He will however only authorise the Rota Coordinator part of study leave requests to confirm that the dates are acceptable.
-Drs Shandilya or Webster will sign off the Clinical Director section.
+Dr Shandilya or Dr Webster will sign off the Associate Medical Director section.

 It's generally possible to get your leave allocation on this block, especially as we are a big department where we cross-cover each other.
 However, please try to organise your leave relatively early on, as it will progressively become much harder the later you leave it.

-Generally speaking, we require ten junior doctors across the four COCH wards as a minimum each day (plus a minimum of one staff member at Bluebell Unit), and this is the rule that will be used to judge whether a request is possible to grant or not.
-Anything less than nine is potentially not safe for the four COCH wards.
+Generally speaking, we require eleven resident doctors across the four COCH wards as a minimum each day and this is the rule that will be used to judge whether a request is possible to grant or not.
+Anything less than ten is potentially not safe for the four COCH wards.

 Sickness and absence

-In the case of sickness, in the first instance juniors should inform Medical Staffing at COCH.medstaff@nhs.net or extensions 2417, 3749 or 2567, and the COTE Junior Doctors Rota Coordinator, to inform them you will not be coming in and expected duration of absence.
+In the case of sickness, in the first instance juniors should inform Medical Staffing at COCH.medstaff@nhs.net and the COTE Resident Doctors Rota Coordinator at COCH.coterota@nhs.net ideally by 8am, to inform them you will not be coming in and expected duration of absence.
 It would also be helpful to inform your ward team.

-Please also remember to inform Medical Staffing and the COTE Junior Doctors Rota Coordinator upon your return to work.
+Please also remember to inform Medical Staffing and the COTE Resident Doctors Rota Coordinator upon your return to work.

 For Medical Students